Welcome to our Nursery

 The Sand Kitchen

 We are proud to have strong home-school links at the heart of our ethos.
-Alongside our open door policy, we use Classdojo to communicate with parents and carers.
-We also use home-school link books to inform parents about their child’s interests and activities and we encourage parents to write back, informing us of their child’s home learning and activities.
+Alongside our open door policy, we use Class Dojo to communicate with parents and carers.
+We also use home-school link books to set challenges at home, which link with our in school learning to embed skills and knowledge.

-Each week we send home a curriculum letter informing parents and carers of the activities on offer.
+Each week we send a newsletter via Dojo informing parents and carers of the activities on offer.
+We also send home star ‘wow’ moments to encourage parents and carers to inform us of their child’s home learning and achievements.

-You have 7 challenges for this half-term.
+You have 5 challenges for this half term.
 You can complete them in any order.
 Please send any relevant pictures on dojo, we love to see what you have been up to.

 Every time you complete a Home Challenge you receive a dojo.
 If you complete all the challenges you receive a special reward!